imgeng/imageengine-gatsby/README.md

 #### Formats

-There's 2 ways of specifying formats. `ImageEngine engines` serve by default the best format the device requesting the image can handle, unless explicitly told to use a given format. `GatsbyImage` on the other hand as a tigher integration with `sharp` in order to provide that sort of functionality natively in `Gatsby` by specifying multiple sources by default.
+There's 2 ways of specifying formats. `ImageEngine engines` serve by default the best format the device requesting the image can handle, unless explicitly told to use a given format. `GatsbyImage` on the other hand as a tighter integration with `sharp` in order to provide that sort of functionality natively in `Gatsby` by specifying multiple sources by default.

 In order to provide a more natural query and resulting picture/sources for those used to `ImageEngine` capabilities the default `formats` for the `gatsbyImageData` resolver is `[""]`, instead of the usual `["", "webp"]`.

-On a `gatsbyImageData` query, you can specify either `format` or `formats`. `format` when specified overrides `formats`. `formats` when specifying generate variations on the `sources` when included in a `GatsbyImage` component.
+On a `gatsbyImageData` query, you can specify either `format` or `formats`. `format` when specified overrides `formats`. `formats` when specified generates variations on the `sources` when included in a `GatsbyImage` component.
 Notice that both `format` and `formats` (as well as `fit`) are `Graphql`s `enum`s and not strings.

 To illustrate the differences you can refer to the following examples: